sungheeyun/sungheeyun.github.io/_posts/2025-08-16-KST - special music event announcement.markdown

 This unique event celebrates how music serves as a bridge—connecting grandparents who grew up with traditional Korean melodies, parents navigating between two cultures, and children discovering their heritage while embracing their American identity.

 - **Date**: October 4, 2025 (Saturday)
-- **Time**: 2pm - 5pm PDT
+- **Time**: 5pm - 8pm PDT
 - **Venue**: Stanford University
 - **Audience**: Korean (and non-Korean) families and friends, all ages welcome!
+- **Light dinner will be provided!**

-Join us for an afternoon of musical discovery, cultural connection, and family bonding as we explore how melodies transcend generations and create harmony across cultures.
+Join us for an evening of musical discovery, cultural connection, and family bonding as we explore how melodies transcend generations and create harmony across cultures.
 This heartwarming gathering is designed specifically for families—a complement to the professional forums typically held in our tech community.

 - <font color="red"><strong>Please RSVP via [registration link] - Coming Soon!</strong></font>
 - **Free admission for all families**